-When assessing how various sources of uncertainty affect the statistics from a survey, a distinction is made between random uncertainty, which according to statistical theory causes calculable uncertainty in the estimated results, and systematic errors, which skew the results in a certain direction.
-It is difficult to say how accuracy is affected by potential systematic errors (skewness).
-This requires special, often resource-heavy, evaluation initiatives, and is thus only done intermittently.
+When assessing how various sources of uncertainty affect the statistics from a survey, a distinction is made between random uncertainty, which makes the estimations less precise, and systematic errors, which skew the results in a certain direction.
+While statistical methods can often be used to estimate the effect of random uncertainty on accuracy, it is often more difficult to say how any systematic errors affect the results.
+The latter requires special, often resource-heavy, evaluation initiatives, and is thus only done intermittently.

-The term "total uncertainty" refers to overall uncertainty = random uncertainty + systematic error.
-Studies indicate that systematic errors have a negligible effect on most of the LFS statistics, and that confidence intervals thus provide a good understanding of accuracy.
+The term "total uncertainty" refers to total uncertainty = random uncertainty + systematic error.
+Studies indicate that systematic errors have a negligible effect on most of the LFS statistics, and that the presented confidence intervals thus provide a good understanding of accuracy.